 Using authentic, high-quality essential oils is a must, as low-quality oils are likely to do more harm than good.

 Start by testing carrier oils without any added essential oil.
-If you don't have an adverse reaction to the carrier oil within 24 hours, then make an natural eczema treatment using one of the following essential oils:
+If you don't have an adverse reaction to the carrier oil within 24 hours, then make an natural treatment using one of the following essential oils for eczema:

 If you are new to essential oils, start with a five percent dilution, that is, 5 drops of essential oil in 1 teaspoon of carrier oil.
 Test the blend on a small area before using it on a larger area.